GlitchLinux/PARROT-OS-QEMU-Autoscript/README.md

 PARROT-OS-QEMU-Autoscript

-This Bash script automates the process of downloading, configuring, and running a bootable Ventoy image with Tails OS.
-It includes downloading Ventoy, formatting a virtual disk image, adding the Tails OS ISO, and running the setup in a QEMU virtual machine.
+This Bash script automates the process of downloading, configuring, and running a bootable Ventoy image with PARROT OS.
+It includes downloading Ventoy, formatting a virtual disk image, adding the PARROT OS ISO, and running the setup in a QEMU virtual machine.

 Features
 Downloads and extracts the specified version of Ventoy.